 In-person Worship Plan

-The SLT has created a plan for in-person worship to continue, which will guide our gathering in the coming months:
+The Spiritual Leadership Team (SLT) has created a plan for in-person worship to continue, which will guide our gathering in the coming months:

 · Following Douglas County Health Department Guidelines.
 As we have done from the start of the pandemic, we will continue to follow guidelines of the local health department for recommendations of inside in-person guidelines.
 Once the county recommends gatherings of 100 persons or more, we will set a date for two weeks later (for logistical preparation and communication) to begin in-person worship in the sanctuary.

 · What will worship look like?
 For the first few weeks/months once we begin worshipping inside in-person… [UPDATE TO THE UPDATE: as of August 2021, we have two services, an in-person-only one at 8:38 a.m. and one that’s both in-person and livestreamed at 11:00 a.m.] on Sundays, and ask in-person participants to observe social distancing and wear masks.
 The service will continue to be livestreamed, for those who wish to worship at home.
 We have been experimenting with plexiglass shields in the sanctuary for speakers/singers, who will be unmasked as they lead worship, but all other worshippers and tech crew will wear masks.
 If we run out of room in the sanctuary, due to social distancing protocol, overflow seating will be in the Roger Williams Room, where the service will be livestreamed.
 Congregational singing (with masks) will be included in the worship, but worship elements like passing of the peace and communion will be adjusted for safety.
 Oh, and bring your own coffee!